 It should not be done if you have:

 How Well It Works

-During a percutaneous discectomy, the surgeon has no way of seeing the herniated disc or the compressed nerve root.
+During a percutaneous discectomy, the surgeon has no way of seeing the herniated disc or the pinched nerve.

-The surgery might not remove the herniated disc.
+The surgery might not remove the disc tissue.
 So there is no guarantee that pressure on the nerve will improve.

 There are risks with anesthesia.